BarkBarkBarkBarkBarkBarkBark/Scientific-A.I.-Workstation/README.md

   - both can run validation and auto-rollback on failure (Patch Engine feature)
 - **Workspace sandbox**: `saw-workspace/` is the intended “agent-writable” area. `todo.md` lives there.

+In practice this means:
+- The agent can *read* most repo files.
+- The agent can only *write* paths you’ve allowed via Patch Engine caps, and each write is gated by an approval in the UI.

 ### Key code paths

 - **Frontend**